What credit score is needed to buy a house?

 If your credit scores need work before you buy a house, consider these ways to help improve your scores:

 - Make on-time payments.
-FICO and VantageScore both say your track record of making on-time payments—your payment history—can be a significant factor in determining your credit rating.
-You could use email reminders or calendar alerts to remind yourself.
-And setting up automatic payments can ensure you don’t miss a payment due date.
+FICO and VantageScore both say your track record of making on-time payments on outstanding debts—your payment history—can be a significant factor in determining your credit rating.
+To build more consistent repayment habits, you could use email reminders or calendar alerts to remind yourself of upcoming bills.
+And setting up automatic payments can help ensure you don’t miss a payment due date.

 - Pay more than the minimum.
 Making only your credit card minimum payments comes with a cost: interest charges.
 And interest can add up and cost you more money in the long run.
 Interest can even make it harder to pay off debt.
 So consider this from the CFPB: “Paying off your balance each month can help you get the best scores.”

 - Apply only for the credit you need.
 As the CFPB explains, “Credit scoring formulas look at your recent credit activity as a signal of your need for credit.
-If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.”
+If you apply for a lot of credit over a short period, it may appear to lenders that your economic circumstances have changed negatively.”

-It’s also a good idea to check your credit and see where you stand before you apply for a mortgage.
+It’s generally a good idea to check your credit and see where you stand before you apply for a mortgage.

-With CreditWise from Capital One, you can access your free TransUnion® credit report and weekly VantageScore® 3.0 credit score anytime—whether you’re a Capital One customer or not.
-And it won’t hurt your credit score.
+With CreditWise from Capital One, you can access your free TransUnion® credit report and VantageScore 3.0 credit score anytime—even if you’re not a Capital One account holder.
+And using CreditWise won’t hurt your credit score.